-Abnormalities in the levels of calcium, vitamin D and phosphorous can lead to osteoporosis of the bones.
+Abnormalities in the levels of calcium, vitamin D, and phosphorous can lead to osteoporosis of the bones.
 It causes bones to become weak and brittle.
 It occurs when the creation of new bone does not keep up with the removal of old bone.

 In the early stage of bone loss, there are no specific symptoms.
 You may notice the symptoms, once the bones have been weakened by osteoporosis.
 They include:

 It is a common form of arthritis affecting millions of people.
 It occurs when the cartilage on the ends of the bones wears and tears away.
-It can damage any point in the joint mainly the knee, hip and spine joints.
+It can damage any point in the joint mainly the knee, hip, and spine joints.
 When there is an error in metabolism due to diseases like Paget’s disease, it may lead to osteoarthritis.

-Metabolic disorders of the knee can be reduced by taking proper diet.
+Metabolic disorders of the knee can be reduced by taking a proper diet.
 You need to consume foods containing abundant amounts of calcium, proteins, and vitamin D. Some metabolic disorders can be rectified by treatment and some by lifestyle changes.